Christine and Léa Papin: Crimes

 In 1926, Christine and Léa found live-in positions as maids at 6 rue Bruyère for the Lancelin family; Monsieur René Lancelin, a retired solicitor, his wife Madame Léonie Lancelin, and their younger daughter Genevieve lived in the house (the elder daughter was married).
-After a few months of excellent service, Christine convinced Madame Lancelin to hire Léa as a chambermaid.
-The two girls dedicated their lives to working long days doing their job.
-However, some years after Christine and Léa started working for the family, Madame Léonie developed depression and the girls became the target of her mental illness.
-She began to scrutinize the cleaning and had become critical of the job done.
-There were various occasions of Madame Lancelin reportedly physically assaulting the girls.
-The abuse worsened: at its peak she would slam the girls' heads against the wall.
+Although initially only Christine was employed, after a few months of excellent service she convinced Madame Lancelin to also hire Léa as a chambermaid.
+The Papin sisters dedicated their lives to working long days doing their job.

+Some years after Christine and Léa started working for the family, Madame Léonie developed depression.
+She deteriorated, not handling her struggles well; targeting of the Papins developed as her unhealthy coping mechanism.
+She began to scrutinize the cleaning, becoming critical of the quality of the job being done.
+There were various occasions of Madame Lancelin reportedly physically assaulting the sisters.
+The abuse worsened: at its peak she would slam the sisters' heads against the wall.

 On the evening of Thursday, February 2, 1933, Monsieur Lancelin was supposed to meet Madame Léonie and Genevieve for dinner at the home of a family friend.
 Madame Léonie and Genevieve had been out shopping that day.
 When they returned home that afternoon, no lights were on in the house.
 The Papin sisters explained to Madame Lancelin that the power outage had been caused by Christine plugging in a faulty iron.
 Madame Lancelin became irritated and attacked the sisters on the first-floor landing.
 Christine lunged at Genevieve and gouged her eyes out.
 Léa joined in the struggle and attacked Madame Lancelin, gouging her eyes out as ordered by Christine.
 Christine ran downstairs to the kitchen where she retrieved a knife and a hammer.
-She brought both weapons upstairs, where the sisters continued their attack.
+She brought both weapons upstairs, where the sisters continued hitting the Lancelin women, slashing and bludgeoning them.
 At some point, one of the sisters grabbed a heavy pewter pitcher and used it to strike the heads of both Lancelin women.
 In the midst of the rage, they mutilated the buttocks and thighs of the victims.